Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Math expression solving was improved:
     - Word detection is now more robust and the solver should not confused longer words for shorter ones.
     - Expected parameter count for an operator or function is now more strictly regulated.

+`0.8.2`
+- Creating variables from a parameter field were not auto-assigned properly after the creation
+- Folded state of variables in the scripting editor was not saved properly
+- Events in the Quest editor were not loading properly in various cases, entering in conflict with each others.